Morgan Stanley Axes Institutional Broker over Outside Business

 The Stenner Zohny group had discretion over $576 million in client assets when they joined the wirehouse from Canada’s Richardson GMP in March 2017, Morgan Stanley said at the time.
 Assets under management have soared to $18.5 billion, according to Barron’s, which ranked the team #8 in its 2020 list of Top 50 Institutional Consulting teams.

-Morgan Stanley could not identify any clients who Stenner may have asked to invest in the private company, according to BrokerCheck.
+Morgan Stanley could not identify any clients who Stenner may have asked to invest in the private company and did not allege that he had received any payments, according to BrokerCheck.

 Its decision to nevertheless expel him underscores firms’ growing intolerance of violations that can cause them to lose oversight of advisors’ personal finances or identify red flags that could prompt illegal sales practices, according to securities lawyers.
 The Financial Industry Regulatory Authority has become increasingly aggressive about pursuing advisors who violate their firms’ outside business policies.

 Stenner, a former chairman of the Canadian chapter of TIGER 21, a high-net-worth investor peer group organization, did not return a request for comment sent through social media about the allegations.
 A Morgan Stanley spokeswoman declined to comment.